-For instance, if you are charged with a theft crime but it is your first criminal offense, we can argue that you simply made a mistake and that you are remorseful for that mistake.
+For instance, if you are charged with a theft crime in Vista, but it is your first criminal offense, we can argue that you simply made a mistake and that you are remorseful for that mistake.
 You can agree to pay retribution to the person wronged, agree to do community service, or attend theft counseling.
 This is often enough to have the charges dropped, so you do not have to have a criminal record.

 Don’t Waste Any Time!

 The Consequences of Fleeing the Scene of a Traffic …